Dynamic

 The Verdict

 These tools serve different purposes.
-Self-Managed Databases is a concept while Database as a Service is a platform.
-We picked Self-Managed Databases based on overall popularity, but your choice depends on what you're building.
+Database as a Service is a platform while Self-Managed Databases is a concept.
+We picked Database as a Service based on overall popularity, but your choice depends on what you're building.

 🧊